memN0ps/arsenal-rs/README.md

 ## TODO (Development in progress)

-* Make it user friendly by using system call macros
+* Make it user friendly by using system call macros and adding usage to README.md
 * Port to Syswhisper3

 ## Hooking